Skip to content

 • Content-focused APIs designed to make querying intuitive (e.g. getCollection() instead of import.meta.glob()) when importing and rendering content on your pages.

-• A Loader API for retrieving your content that provides both built-in loaders and access to the low-level API.
+• A Content Loader API for retrieving your content that provides both built-in loaders and access to the low-level API.
 There are several third-party and community-built loaders available, and you can build your own custom loader to fetch data from anywhere.

 • Performance and scalability.
 The Content Layer API allows data to be cached between builds and is suitable for tens of thousands of content entries.